-Financial planning for retirement involves multiple steps.
+Financial planning for retirement involves multiple steps for share market.
 Therefore it is a process that is an evolving one and continues over a period.
 In order to have a secure, comfortable, and happy retirement, you have to build a financial support system that handles funding in your senior years.
 The ‘happy’ part is the reason that it makes sense to attend to the, perhaps boring, yet serious part: the planning of how you will reach the goal of funding yourself in your golden years.

 Investing for retirement begins with thinking.
 You must consider your unique retirement objectives and the duration that you have to fulfil them.
 Then you should view the kinds of retirement plans/accounts that may help to raise funds for your future.
 No one (unfortunately) thinks of retirement when they’re young.
 It takes a long time to save money and invest it in appropriate products so it has an opportunity to grow.